randall-coding/prometheus-acorn/tutorial.md

 See the [getting started](https://prometheus.io/docs/prometheus/latest/getting_started/) and [configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) documentation for more detailed instructions.

 ## Deploying Acorn
-Now that we have Prometheus configured, we can create and deploy our acorn image with a few simple commands.
+Now that we have Prometheus configured, we can deploy our acorn image with a few simple commands.

 `acorn build -t prometheus-grafana`